nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 #define SET_GET(name, index) (name[SET_W(index)] & SET_MASK(index))
 ```

-Ok, things can look daunting at first, so let's take each line and explain what it does.
+Things can look daunting at first, so let's take each line and explain what it does.

 ## `SET_NW`